 .

-Leveraging the above two properties we can define a recursive solution to solve this problem.
+Leveraging the above two properties we can approach a longest common subsequence algorithm with a recursive solution to solve this problem using backtracking.
 Starting at the end of the two strings:

 lcs(s1[:-1], s2[:-1]) + s1[-1]